Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Introduction

 This paper is organized as follows.
-Section~\ref{sec:rank} shows that the order of the HMM is equal to the rank of a specific integral operator.
-Section~\ref{sec:estim} explains how the singular values of the operator can be computed in practice and presents the estimator of the order.
+Section~\ref{sec:rank} introduces the specific integral operator.
 Section~\ref{sec:th} presents the finite-sample size and the asymptotic properties of the estimator (including its consistency).
+Section~\ref{sec:cst} describes the new data-driven procedure with a theoretical justification.
+Section~\ref{sec:computation} is devoted to the computational aspects of the methods.
 Section~\ref{sec:ex} illustrates the consistency of the estimator on simulated data and shows the relevance of the proposed method on benchmark data (including circular data).
-Section~\ref{sec:cl} gives a conclusion.
+Section~\ref{sec:appli} shows the contribution of our approach on one real-life data set.
+Section~\ref{sec:cl} gives a conclusion and all the proofs are given in Appendix.